aliciachimeno/multi-agent-architecture-chatbot/README.md

 # Generative AI Multi-Agent System on Databricks

-This project demonstrates how to build, deploy, and evaluate generative AI multi-agent systems using the Databricks Data Intelligence Platform.
+This project demonstrates how to build, deploy, and evaluate a generative AI multi-agent system using the Databricks Data Intelligence Platform.
+It showcases the integration of modern tools like LangChain, Mosaic AI, MLflow, and external LLMs to deliver intelligent, autonomous agents.

- **Use Case:**
+ ## Use Case
-Guide new entrepreneurs through the process of starting a business using official documents and procedures from trusted sources (RAG + agents).
+Help new entrepreneurs navigate the complex process of starting a business by guiding them through official procedures and documents from trusted sources.
+This is achieved using Retrieval-Augmented Generation (RAG) combined with a multi-agent architecture.

 Built with Databricks Mosaic AI, LangChain, MLflow, and LLMs (Llama and Claude)
-## PREREQUISITES:

-Access to a Databricks workspace.
-Databricks features: Mosaic AI, Python, Langchain, MLflow.

 ## PROJECT STRUCTURE
 ```